brendanxwhitaker/instantnll/instantnll/README.md

 counts as three sentences, so with a `batch_size` of `3`, we would only need one batch for our entire input.

 Perhaps it doesn't make much sense to train on the trivial class.
 Yes it doesn't make sense to train on the trivial class, because then, in the case where the token currently being tagged is farther from the trivial class avg vector than it is from the nontrivial class avg vectors, it will label it as a nontrivial entity, even if it's really far away from everything.
 This is bad behavior.
 So maybe a SimRel threshold parameter is a better approach.

+The prediction block in `run.py` transforms the input such that we only ever have one batch.

 # Done